Welcome to Year 1

 - Each week a child will be selected to be Child of the Week.
 They will be presented with a certificate at an assembly you will be invited to and have tea with the Head Teacher.

-- In Year 1 children have regular guided reading sessions.
+- In Year 1 children have regular Book Talk sessions.

 - We put in place reading interventions to develop sight vocabulary etc when this is needed.

-- Children will bring home an independent reading book and this can be changed as soon as it is completed.
-Children are expected to be partly responsible for this although we do remind them each day.
+- Children will bring home an independent reading book and this will be changed twice a week.
 We would ask that you continue to hear your child read daily.

 - They will also have a library book and change this once a week.